Through The Fibro Fog

 These coconut macadamia nut cookies are made with pantry staples, or ones that are in my home anyway!

-• Oats - on every shopping order for me, for porridge, cookies or, as I am going to test out soon, as a pizza base.
-Use gluten-free ones, such as the Bob's Red Mill gluten free rolled oats, if you have that dietary requirement.
+• Oats - you want to use rolled oats for this recipe rather than fine powder oats or steel cut oats.
+Use gluten-free oats, such as the Bob's Red Mill gluten free rolled oats, if you have that dietary requirement.

 • Macadamia nuts - as a note for my low histamine readers, these score as 0 on the SIGHI list.
-Be sure to get ones that aren't roasted or salted.
+Be sure to get nuts that aren't roasted or salted.

 • Desiccated coconut - gives a lovely creamy flavour.